-As a postgraduate student studying at Masters level you are expected to be motivated and self-directed, and are responsible for organising your own time and making sure that assessment deadlines and other requirements are met.
+As a postgraduate student studying at Master's level you are expected to be motivated and self-directed, and are responsible for organising your own time and making sure that assessment deadlines and other requirements are met.
 As a distance-learning student this is particularly important.

-The modules are studied over 12 weeks and time commitments may vary week to week, but you are expected to study a minimum of approximately 8 hours a week for a 10 credit module and 12 hours a week for your work based learning (15 credits) module.
+The modules are studied over 6 or 12 weeks and time commitments may vary week to week, but you are expected to study a minimum of approximately 8 hours a week for 6 weeks for a 5 credit unit module (Introduction to VBM) or for 12 weeks for a 10-credit module.
+You should plan to increase this to 12 hours a week for your work based learning (15 credits) module.
 If you are having difficulty in meeting any module requirements it is your responsibility to let the Assessment Administrator or your Module Coordinator know.